Joint Gaussian Graphical Model Estimation: A Survey: Introduction

 A graph $G = (V,E)$ consists of a set of $p$ nodes, also known as vertices $V = \{1, \ldots, p\}$ and a set of edges $E \subseteq V \times V$.
 In a probabilistic graphical model~\citep{lauritzen1996graphical}, the set of nodes $V$ is associated with coordinates of a random vector ${\bf x} = (x_1, \ldots, x_p)^\top$ and the edge set $E$ captures dependency relationships between the components of the vector.
-In particular, in an undirected probabilistic graphical model, the absence of an edge between nodes $a$ and $b$ indicates that $x_a$ and $x_b$ are conditionally independent given all other variables $x_{-\{a,b\}} = \{x_c \mid c \in V\backslash\{a,b\} \}$.
-In a neuroscience application, the random vector ${\bf x}$ could represent, for example, measurements of brain activity in different regions -- so the set of edges corresponds to functional brain connectivity.
+In particular, in an undirected probabilistic graphical model, the absence of an edge between nodes $a$ and $b$ indicates that $x_a$ and $x_b$ are conditionally independent given all other variables ${\bf x}_{-\{a,b\}} = \{x_c \mid c \in V\backslash\{a,b\} \}$. {In the case when $a$ is a subset of nodes $\{1,\ldots,p\}$ rather than a single node, we will denote ${\bf x}_a\in\mathbb{R}^{|a|}$ as the vector whose entries correspond to $x_i$ for $i\in a\subseteq\{1,\ldots,p\}$.} In a neuroscience application, the random vector ${\bf x}$ could represent, for example, measurements of brain activity in different regions -- so the set of edges corresponds to functional brain connectivity.
 Given $n$ measurements of the vector ${\bf x}$, inferring the graph structure corresponds to identifying pairs of coordinates that are conditionally independent given all other variables~\citep{Drton2016Structure}.
 Inferring the graph structure based on conditional associations is more challenging than inferring the correlation structure between the measurements.
 However, the conditional independence graphs are generally considered more scientifically meaningful~\citep{dobra2004sparse}. \\